boorboor/dotfiles/README.md

 # dotfiles
-my configuration files and a helper script for making linux home fast.
+My linux dotfiles and a helper script for making the linux home.